TuftsCTSI/SyntheticOMOP/README.md

 Output is written to `output_dir/<site_id>/` per site.
 A `linkage.csv` is written to `output_dir/` with columns `person_source_value`, `site_id`, and `person_id`.
 `person_id` is assigned sequentially per site and is not consistent across sites by design.
+The `person_source_value` column is the ground-truth key linking the same person across sites.

 ### Visit generation